Baum’s Power Analysis Suite is Adopted by FuriosaAI

 PowerBaum Used to Optimize Power in an AI Chipset

-Baum power model enables fast and accurate transient power analysis for long usage scenarios, which is very difficult with other power simulation solutions.”SEOUL, SOUTH KOREA, November 18, 2021 /EINPresswire.com/ -- Baum, an electronic design automation (EDA) company, today announced that FuriosaAI, a fabless semiconductor company focusing on AI chip architecture, used Baum’s power analysis suite to lower both peak power and average power consumption of their AI chip, Warboy, and planned to continue applying it in the design of next generation chips.
+Baum power model enables fast and accurate transient power analysis for long usage scenarios, which is very difficult with other power simulation solutions.”SEOUL, KOREA, November 21, 2021 /EINPresswire.com/ -- Baum, an electronic design automation (EDA) company, today announced that FuriosaAI, a fabless semiconductor company focusing on AI chip architecture, used Baum’s power analysis suite to lower both peak power and average power consumption of their AI chip, Warboy, and plan to continue applying it in the design of next generation chips.

 — June Paik, CEO of FuriosaAI